-Sennen Cove is one of the United Kingdom’s best kept secrets.
+Sennen Cove is one of the United Kingdom’s best-kept secrets when is comes to surfing in Europe.
 Sennen Cove can be found nestled away in the most southerly county of England, Cornwall.
 Surfing in the Atlantic Ocean can be bitterly cold at times so make sure that you bring your full suit with you!

 Sennen Cove offers a good few surf schools too for those who want to learn how to surf or brush up on their skills.
 The surf at Sennen Cove is good for beginners in the summer, if you can deal with the busy beach that is.

 When? – The best surf season for pros at Sennen Cove peaks between September and October.